-receive funding.
-The Full Application must state the nature of the corporate relationship between the foreign entity and domestic subsidiary or affiliate.
-The Applicant may request a waiver of this requirement in the Business Assurances & Disclosures Form, which is submitted with the Full Application and can be found at https://arpa-e-foa.energy.gov/.
+All work under an ARPA-E award must be performed in the U.S. The Applicants may request a waiver of this requirement in the Business Assurances & Disclosures Form, which is submitted with the Full Application and can be found at https://arpa-e-foa.energy.gov/.
 Please refer to the Business Assurances & Disclosures Form for guidance on the content and form of the request.